Last Updated on by

-Aluminum is lightweight and strong in the face of resistance.
-If it were to break, it generally snaps in half.
+Aluminum poles are lightweight and strong in the face of resistance.
+If it were to break, the poles generally snaps in half.

-Fiberglass is the cheaper option but comes with the downsides of extra weight.
-Generally okay for camping near the car but cumbersome when having to carry the additional pounds.
+Fiberglass poles are the cheaper option but comes with the downsides of extra weight.
+Generally okay for a camping trip near the car but cumbersome when having to carry the additional pounds.
 In the event that one of them does break, they produce more of a shatter effect; this has more potential to rip through the tent wall with a sharp edge.

-An all-season tent is going to provide the most all-around strength against natural force, providing a safe place for shelter in escalating conditions.
-Being designed to withstand snow and the more inhospitable climates of winter, which means a four season tent is going to provide less ventilation to keep heat in and can become stuffy on warmer expeditions.
+An all-season tent is going to provide the most all-around strength against natural force, providing a safe place for shelter in escalating weather conditions.
+Being designed to withstand snow and the more inhospitable climates of winter, which means a four-season tent is going to provide less ventilation to keep heat in and can become stuffy on warmer expeditions.
 Great for use in snow and cold temperatures.

 3-season tents provide more ventilation and create an environment of less condensation.
 Recommended for less extreme climate requirements while still maintaining the integrity to withstand strong winds.